Search

 • Other defined contribution plans

-If you have a Roth IRA, you don't need to comply with RMD rules.
-These accounts don't require withdrawals, because you use after-tax dollars to contribute to them.
+If you have a non-inherited Roth account, such as a Roth IRA or Roth 401(k), you don't need to comply with RMD rules.

 Do RMDs increase with age?